 STEP 1 – Confirm records are eligible for transfer

-PROV only accepts records which were created or received by Victorian government agencies in the course of their work or business (i.e. public records) which are of permanent value, and are to be retained as state archives.
+PROV only accepts records which were created or received by Victorian Government agencies in the course of their work or business (i.e. public records) which are of permanent value, and are to be retained as Victorian State archives.

 Records eligible for transfer to PROV are those that have been identified as permanent using the appropriate Retention and Disposal Authority (RDA) and are no longer needed by the agency for administrative purposes i.e. the records are no longer being added to or updated, and are not accessed frequently.

 confirm records are classed as permanent under an appropriate RDA